NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_steps.md

 * collectionname
 * institutionname
 For collections that do not have 'box' or 'shelf' these two columns can also be removed.
+## Final step: Export
+The refined file must be exported as "Windows 1252: Western European" encoded to allow for characters outside the ANSII spectrum.